KyriakisDimitrios/microglia-heterogeneity/README.md

   <img src="Plots/Heat_Cell_Markes.png" alt="Heat_Cell_Markes" width=45%>
   <img src="Plots/Barplot.png" alt="some text" width=45%>
   <img src="Plots/Bar_Plots.png" alt="some text" width=45%>
-  <figcaption>Fig.1: Two-dimensional t-SNE plot of 1036 individual cells at two different regions of mouse brain.
+  <figcaption><b>Fig.1:</b> Two-dimensional t-SNE plot of 1036 individual cells at two different regions of mouse brain.
 Each dot represents a single cell.
-  a) The colors correspond to different regions of the mouse brain.
+  <b>a)</b> The colors correspond to different regions of the mouse brain.
-  b) t-SNE plot where the colors correspond to eight different clusters.
+  <b>b)</b> t-SNE plot where the colors correspond to eight different clusters.
-  c) The colors correspond to different cell types, which were assigned based on specific cell markers.
+  <b>c)</b> The colors correspond to different cell types, which were assigned based on specific cell markers.
-  d) Heat map of the top 15 differentially expressed genes for each cluster.
+  <b>d)</b> Heat map of the top 15 differentially expressed genes for each cluster.
-  e) Heat map using specific cell type markers.
+  <b>e)</b> Heat map using specific cell type markers.
-  f) Bar plot of cell type markers of each cell, colored based on the different cell types.
+  <b>f)</b> Bar plot of cell type markers of each cell, colored based on the different cell types.
-  g) Bar plot of with the number of cells from the different brain regions per clusters.</figcaption>
+  <b>g)</b> Bar plot of with the number of cells from the different brain regions per clusters.</figcaption>
 </figure>

 <figure>